ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

-42. The following questions refer to the SLP depicted in (8.18).
+Q. The following questions refer to the SLP depicted in (8.18).
 The weights in the SLP are $w1 = 1$ and $w2 = 1$ respectively.
 There is a single hidden node, H1.
 The bias term, B1 equals $−2.5$.

 <table align='center'>
   <tr>